AndreyKovalevskiy/BulbaTalks/docs/SCRUM_PROCESS.md

 **Sprint Backlog** - set of Backlog issues that are taken in Sprint.
 **In Progress** - the issue is currently being worked on.
 **PR** - the issue is request review from collaborators.
-**Done** - the issues has been completed.
+**Done** - the issues have been completed.

 When dragging issue between the columns on Agile board it changes the status of issue.
-1. When developer assignees issue he dragging it **In Progress**, it means he start working.
+1. When developer assignees issue he dragging it **In Progress**, it means he starts to work.
 2. After the work is done he opens a new PR and request review from collaborators, it means that the issue can be dragged to **PR**.
 3. If all reviewers approve it and the task will be merged - the task will be dragged in **Done** section.